Online computation of normalized substring complexity: Introduction

 On the other hand, \textit{subword complexity}, i.e. counts of distinct subwords as a function of their length, is one of the established subjects in word combinatorics \cite{DBLP:journals/eatcs/BerstelK03}, and we will use some of these results in the present work.

 In this paper, we study the problem of computing $\delta$ in the \textit{online} mode.
 In light of the useful properties of $\delta$, it is important to be able to compute it online, especially for large input strings.
 Note that online implementation of compression algorithms is an extensively studied issue.
 In particular, a number of works has been done on efficient computation of Lempel-Ziv parsing, including online computation \cite{10.1007/978-3-540-87744-8_58,10.1007/978-3-642-32589-2_68,yamamoto_et_al:LIPIcs.STACS.2014.675,10.1007/978-3-319-23826-5_2}.
-Since $\delta$ is a good estimator of the Lempel-Ziv compression measure (cf above), computing it online is an interesting problem which, to our knowledge, has not been studied before.
-In this paper, we propose two algorithms for computing $\delta$ online: one working in amortized $O(\log n)$ time and another in worst-case $O(\log^3 n)$ time per character.
+Since $\delta$ is a good estimator of the Lempel-Ziv compression measure (cf above), maintaining its exact value of online is an interesting problem which, to our knowledge, has not been studied before.
+A related work includes \cite{DBLP:conf/dcc/BeckerCCKKP24} where a probabilistic sketch-based streaming algorithm for computing an \textit{approximation} of $\delta$ has been studied.
+Another related work is \cite{DBLP:journals/algorithmica/RaskhodnikovaRRS13} which focuses on a probabilistic \textit{sublinear} (non-online) algorithm for approximating $\delta$.
+In this paper, we propose two algorithms for computing the exact value of $\delta$ online: one working in amortized $O(\log n)$ time and another in worst-case $O(\log^3 n)$ time per character.